 As central management with central logging, or as central management without central logging.

-The FortiGate-VM delivers both NGFW and SD-WAN services on a single virtual machine.
-Hosting the FortiGate-VM on MVE not only optimizes edge-to-cloud network connectivity, but also enforces advanced security services and policies across the Megaport backbone segments.
+VM-Series delivers NGFW services on a virtual machine.
+Hosting VM-Series on MVE not only optimizes edge-to-cloud network connectivity, but also enforces advanced security services and policies across the Megaport backbone segments.

-Embedding the FortiGate-VM into Megaport’s NaaS platform extends the following core Secure Access Service Edge (SASE) elements between the edge and cloud network fabric:
+Embedding VM-Series into Megaport’s NaaS platform extends the following core Secure Access Service Edge (SASE) elements between the edge and cloud network fabric:

-Next-generation firewall (NGFW), including stateful firewall policies, network address translation (NAT), intrusion protection services, Secure Sockets Layer (SSL) inspection, and threat intelligence.
+Next-generation firewall, including stateful corporate firewall policies, network address translation (NAT), intrusion protection services, Secure Sockets Layer (SSL) inspection, and threat intelligence.

 Secure web gateway (SWG) services protect devices from malicious internet destinations using web content filtering and malware scanning.

 Zero trust network access (ZTNA), which controls access to applications by verifying users and devices before every application session and confirms that they meet the organization’s policy to access that application.

 Segmentation and whitelisting control applications communicating across different subnets, block lateral threat movement, and assist in achieving regulatory compliance.

 Threat Prevention, DNS Security, and WildFire services apply application specific policies that prevent malware and stop previously unknown threats from infecting the cloud.

 VM-Series also supports remote user integration with Palo Alto SASE solutions with Prisma Access.
 Prisma Access provides two remote user access connection methods: